qisun2/amplicon/README.md

   * -z	Mismatch rate between pcr primer and reads, default 0.1

 ### to_lep_map.pl script
 As many software, e.g. Lep-MAP3, requires vcf file format.
-This script is provided to convert the hap_genotype from previous step to a VCF file.
-There is also a lookup table to show the corresponding haplotype allele for "A" "C" "G" and "T".
+This script is provided to convert the hap_genotype from previous step to a "fake" VCF file, in which up to 4 haplotype alleles are represented with A C G T codind.
+There is a lookup table to show the corresponding haplotype allele sequences for "A" "C" "G" and "T".
   *  Usage:  to_lep_map.pl -g hap_genotype -f minorAlleleFrequency -b blankSample -m maternalSample -p paternalSample -n familyName
   *  -b, -m and -p are optional.
 They should be integer index of the blank, maternal and paternal samples in your sample list.
 If multiple samples, separate the index with comma.
 The index should be 1-based, so that the first sample is 1.

+### hap2realVCF tool
+This tool can convert the amplicon.py output into a real VCF file (not like the fake vcf file from to_lep_map.pl script).
+The SNPs/indels in the vcf file are not phased in haplotypes.
+See README.md file in the directory how to setup and run this script.

 ### slice.py script
 To slice out a family from a big build, prepare a sample name file, with one sample name per line.
 The sample name should be in the format: plateName_wellName, e.g. vDNAcad794B07_E03